awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

    OUTPUTFORMAT
      'org.apache.hadoop.hive.ql.io.parquet.MapredParquetOutputFormat'
    LOCATION
-     's3://DOC-EXAMPLE-BUCKET/prefix/AWSLogs/{account_id}/vpcflowlogs/{region_code}/'
+     's3://DOC-EXAMPLE-BUCKET/parquet/AWSLogs/aws-account-id=account_id/aws-service=vpcflowlogs/aws-region=region_code/'
    TBLPROPERTIES (
      'EXTERNAL'='true',
      'skip.header.line.count'='1'
      )
    ```

-1. Modify the `LOCATION 's3://DOC-EXAMPLE-BUCKET/prefix/AWSLogs/{account_id}/vpcflowlogs/{region_code}/' ` to point to the Amazon S3 bucket that contains your log data\.
+1. Modify the sample `LOCATION 's3://DOC-EXAMPLE-BUCKET/parquet/AWSLogs/aws-account-id=account_id/aws-service=vpcflowlogs/aws-region=region_code/' ` to point to the Amazon S3 path that contains your log data\.

 1. Run the query in Athena console\.

-1. Update the Hive partitions in the metastore by running the following command in the Athena console\.
-After the query completes, you can query the data in the `vpc_flow_logs` table\.
+1. If your data is in Hive\-compatible format, run the following command in the Athena console to update and load the Hive partitions in the metastore\.
+After the query completes, you can query the data in the `vpc_flow_logs_parquet` table\.

    ```
-   MSCK REPAIR TABLE vpc_flow_logs
+   MSCK REPAIR TABLE vpc_flow_logs_parquet
    ```

+   If you are not using Hive compatible data, run [ALTER TABLE ADD PARTITION](alter-table-add-partition.md) to load the partitions\.

+For more information about using Athena to query Amazon VPC flow logs in Parquet format, see the post [Optimize performance and reduce costs for network analytics with VPC Flow Logs in Apache Parquet format](http://aws.amazon.com/blogs/big-data/optimize-performance-and-reduce-costs-for-network-analytics-with-vpc-flow-logs-in-apache-parquet-format/) in the *AWS Big Data Blog*\.

 ### Creating and Querying a Table for Amazon VPC Flow Logs Using Partition Projection<a name="vpc-flow-logs-partition-projection"></a>